fw-dev/useful_dashboard_info/README.md

 2. SSH: You will need SSH access to your FileWave Server.
 3. Create an API Key specifically for this module (with inventory *create* rights).
 You will require the base64 text, this can be obtained from the Manage Administrators -> Application tokens screen.
 4. Make sure your server has SSL certificates - self signed certs are not enough.
+5. You must have an externally reachable DNS name.

 # Installation
 These instructions assume you will be installing Extra Metrics directly on your FileWave Server, which already has Python3.7 (or later) installed.